-Note: This is part of a 7-days challenge called “Say Yes to Your No” intended to help you become more confident at saying NO to what doesn’t serve you anymore so you can say yes to yourself.
-This is day seven.
+Note: This is part of a 7 lessons challenge spread over 14 days called “Say Yes to Your No”.
+It is meant to help you become more confident in saying NO to what doesn’t serve you anymore so you can say yes to yourself.
+This is lesson 7.
+If you’re not already subscribed you can join the challenge here.

 Affirmation is the 7th A of healing in the book “When the body says NO” by Dr.Gabor Maté.
 The following paragraphs in ” ” are excerpts from the chapter “The 7 A’s of healing” in this book.